-Aloe Vera is an incredibly hardy and easy to grow plant that can be used for everything from healing cuts and scratches to soothing sunburns and even helps reduce the puffiness of eyes!
-The Vitamin E in this wonderful little plant helps improve the blood circulation around your eyes which will in turn flush out the fluids that are being retained in the area and reduce the swelling.
-Please keep in mind that when you’re using Aloe Vera around your eye area that you need to be very careful to not get it directly in your eyes.
+Aloe Vera is an incredibly hardy and easy-to-grow plant that can be used for everything from healing cuts and scratches to soothing sunburns and even helps reduce the puffiness of eyes!
+The Vitamin E in this wonderful little plant helps improve the blood circulation around your eyes, which will, in turn flush out the fluids that are being retained in the area and reduce the swelling.
+Please keep in mind that when you’re using Aloe Vera around your eye area you need to be very careful not to get it directly in your eyes.
 Alternatively, a skin care product that contains aloe will work in a pinch.

 Rose water is good for so many different things, and reducing the look of puffy eyes is one of them.
 This wonderfully soothing and incredibly anti-inflammatory water can be chilled ahead of time, and then all you have to do is soak some cotton balls in it and place them over your eyes for 5-10 minutes.
 If you happen to have roses in your garden or cut on your kitchen table, you can make your own rose water easily.

-If your eyes are puffy because you really didn’t get enough sleep the night before, splashing cold water on your eyelids should give your face a more refreshed look almost instantly.
-Also, making sure that you’re drinking lots of water will help prevent you from retaining it in places like your eyes.
+If your eyes are puffy because you didn’t get enough sleep the night before, splashing cold water on your eyelids should give your face a more refreshed look almost instantly.
+Also, ensuring you’re drinking lots of water will help prevent you from retaining it in places like your eyes.

-By keeping these simple tips in mind, you’ll never have to deal with looking like a zombie ever again!
-If you try all of these methods and you still happen to have puffy eyes, you should make an appointment with your health professional, just to make sure that everything’s as it should be with your health.
+By keeping these simple tips in mind, you’ll never have to face looking like a zombie again!
+If you try all of these methods and you still happen to have puffy eyes, you should make an appointment with your health professional just to make sure that everything’s as it should be with your health.